bi-labor/es-mssql/docs/GitHub.md

         1. Head to your GitHub account settings and choose _Developer settings_ from the left menu.
         1. Choose the _Personal access token_ option and click _Generate new token_.
         1. The note field is to remember what this token was created for.
-Let's give a name, e.g. `sourcetree`.
+Let's give a name, e.g., `sourcetree`.
-        1. At the _Select scope_ form tick every box available and click _Generate token_.
+        1. In the _Select scope_ form, tick every box available and click _Generate token_.
-        1. After the generation process copy the created token to the clipboard and head over to the Sourcetree app.
+        1. After the generation process, copy the created token to the clipboard and head over to the Sourcetree app.
         1. Go to Tools → Options → Authentication.
-        1. If you already have a GitHub account set up with some other access token or authentication info, click on it and choose _Edit_ otherwise choose _Add_.
+        1. If you already have a GitHub account set up with some other access token or authentication info, click on it and choose _Edit_, otherwise choose _Add_.
         1. Choose the hosting service as GitHub, preferred protocol as HTTPS, and at the _Credentials_ part choose _Authentication Basic_.
-Type in your GitHub username then click on the _Refresh Password_ option.
+Type in your GitHub username, then click on the _Refresh Password_ option.
         1. Copy the created token as the password and click OK.
         1. After this, cloning and pushing to the repository should work.